ndakalajulius/phase-3-methods/README.md

 One of the first things you likely learned in JavaScript was how to write functions.
-In this lesson, you'll get practice writing methods in Ruby to see the difference between Ruby methods and JavaScript functions.
+In this lesson, you'll get practice writing methods in Ruby to see the difference between Ruby methods and JavaScript functions.2

 ## Ruby Method Syntax